-Amazon ECS schedules containers for execution on customer-controlled Amazon EC2 instances or with AWS Fargate and builds on the same isolation controls and compliance that are available for EC2 customers.
+Amazon ECS schedules containers for execution on customer-controlled Amazon EC2 instances or with AWS Fargate and builds on the same isolation controls and compliance settings available for EC2 customers.
 Your compute instances are located in a Virtual Private Cloud (VPC) with an IP range that you specify.
 You decide which instances are exposed to the Internet and which remain private.

 - Your EC2 instances use an IAM role to access the ECS service.

 - Your ECS tasks use an IAM role to access services and resources.

 - Security Groups and networks ACLs allow you to control inbound and outbound network access to and from your instances.